ajs/poefixer/README.md

 # poefixer
 A Path of Exile Stash API reader and database manager

+## Context

+Path of Exile is an action RPG video game with a massive in-game economy, mediated by external websites.
+To facilitate this interaction, the publisher maintains an HTTP/JSON API for access to the live feed of items and player pricing.
+This software is designed to harvest that API, store it to a local database and perform some basic post-processing to get a set of derivative data suitable for further analysis.

+## Content

 This module consists of two major components, both of which are accessible from the top-level namespace or can be imported individually: